abstrnoah/dotfiles/README.md

 # nix-on-droid

-See the [nix-on-droid] README about [installing via flake][nix-on-droid-readme-flake].
+See the [nix-on-droid] README about [installing as flake][nix-on-droid-readme-flake].

 Install the app.